BOPIS Strategy In Retail and eCommerce With Examples

 BOPIS simply means buy online, pick up in-store.

 It’s become a popular retail strategy that allows customers to have the best of both worlds: online shopping and in-person pickup.
-That way, customers don’t have to pay for shipping, wait a long time for their items to be delivered, and deal with delivery errors that often arise.
-They can shop from the comfort of their own homes and go to the store when it is time to see the item in person.
+That way, customers don’t have to pay for shipping, wait a long time for their items to be delivered, and deal with delivery errors that often arise with order fulfillment.
+They can shop from the comfort of their own homes, purchase the item online and go to the store when it is time to see the item is ready for pickup.

-BOPIS is a great strategy for eCommerce that allows you to create a great blend of online shopping and physical store experiences, making the shopping process more convenient for everyone.
+BOPIS is a great strategy for eCommerce that allows you to create a great blend of online shopping and physical stores, making the shopping process more convenient for everyone.

 The BOPIS strategy is fairly straightforward to implement.
-If you have both an eCommerce website and a physical retail store, all you have to do is simply add an extra delivery method and ensure your stores can process these orders efficiently.
+If you have both an eCommerce website and a physical retail store, all you have to do is simply add an extra delivery method and ensure your stores can process these orders efficiently and provide a good bopis experience.

 - Customers will browse the online inventory to see what’s available, and when they find an item they want, they will be given an option to select “pick-up” or “delivery.”